0xBcamp/Moon-Tutorial/README.md

 ## Product Description 🧩

 Moon is a highly composable wallet infrastructure designed to simplify user-friendly, AI-compatible dApp development.
 Comprising wallet as a service, authentication as a service, and AI as a service products, Moon offers seamless integration for payment processing, data infrastructure solutions, highly streamlined and abstracted blockchain transactions, and more.
-Moon is compatible with all standard EVM blockchains, allowing developers and users a universal experience regardless of what chain being used.
+Moon is compatible with all standard EVM blockchains, allowing developers and users a universal experience regardless of what chain is being used.

 ### Key Features 🚀